Scotland's rugby team is a shining example of diversity, galvanising a top team of players from all over the world who love living and working here.

 The squad is a shining beacon of why Scotland is so wonderful at welcoming people to live and work here from all over the world.
 The impressive kudos is the team galavanise all this terrific talent to create a winning formula: Scotland is one of the world's top teams right now.

-With the Autumn Internationals proving their mettle, and the Six Nations and Rugby World Cup scheduled for next year, this multinational team is a fine example of people diversity in Scotland.
-On and off the pitch.
+And now the Guinness Six Nations has kicked off, and with the Rugby World Cup hard on its heels, this multinational team is a fine example of people diversity in Scotland.
+Both on and off the pitch.

 Scotland attracts those wanting to work hard and play even harder.
 The Scottish rugby team is a metaphor for those who have travelled far and wide to enjoy Scotland’s excellent work/life balance.
 Players have moved here from as far afield as South Africa, Australia, New Zealand - forgoing these rugby powerhouses for the chance to pull on the Scotland's iconic blue shirt.

 Did you know there are about 50 million people world-wide who claim Scottish ancestry?

 The players have remembered their roots: many were born outside of Scotland – yet are eligible to play here through a family connection or already having residency here.
 Ultimately, the team is living and kicking proof that Scots (or part Scots) love returning home, temporarily or permanently.

 “I’m loving my time in Glasgow and very happy to continue my development with the team.
 I met a beautiful Scottish girl.
 My life is firmly in Scotland and even if the opportunity came up to go home, I wouldn't have taken it.
 I'm not really interested."

 “Training with Scotland has been an amazing and humbling experience.
 I wasn’t really expecting to get the call up so I took it on and gave it my best.
 Having competition within the squad pushes me on.
 But we all stick together, encouraging each other at training so we can perform as best as we can for the club on the field.”